DishaSupekar433/DS_PLD_DAA_MM_Lab_Tasks_Performed/README.md

 7. Write a program in an object-oriented language to understand the concept of class inheritance.
 Declare a base class student with fields for roll number and marks in two subjects.
 Derive another class with additional attributes for total marks and percentage.
 Read marks and roll number and print the result from the derived class.
 8. Write a program in an object-oriented language to understand the concept of class polymorphism.
 Declare multiple functions with the same name but different prototypes.
 Access these overloaded functions depending on the values entered by the user at runtime.
 9. Study default, parameterized, and copy constructors.
-A1.
+10. Extra:
     Write a program to demonstrate the use of a concurrent programming language.
-A2.
     Write a simple expert system using a functional programming language.
-A3.
     Write a program to demonstrate the use of a logical programming language.

 # Design & Analysis of Algorithms
 1. Program to implement Selection sort